Local Pub Guide

 (01932) 872304

 Ottershaw Social Club is a thriving village club founded in 1883.
 The club runs regular events for its members, which are well supported.
+Two regular ales and occasional guest at Christmas.
 General activities include entertainment one Saturday every month, fortnightly quiz nights, Sunday evening bingo, race nights, meat raffles, pool league nights, fortnightly poker tournaments, snooker, darts, pool, big screen TV.
 Good value food from extensive menu is available Weds-Fri.
-One regular and one rotating guest ale.
 Non-members must be signed in as a guest by a member.

 - Castle